Skip to content

 npx tsx examples/runtime-features/data-recorder/06-boundary-state-tracker.ts

-The example also doubles as an integration test in the suite — examples in examples/ run end-to-end on every release, so the snippets on this page never go stale.
+The example also doubles as an integration test in the suite — examples in examples/ run end-to-end on every release.
+It uses the store-based composition shown above (implements EmitRecorder + an owned BoundaryStateStore field) — the only model since 7.0.0.